sholance/forta-2/README.md

 Describe each of the type of alerts fired by this agent

-- SOFT-RUG-PULL
+- Name: Soft Rug Pull
+  - Fired when 90% of liquidity has been removed
+  - Label field contains entityType, entity, label, and confidence for address and transaction
+  - Metadata field contains alert_hash, bot_id, alert_id, contractAddress, token, deployer

+- Name: Soft Rug Pull Detected
   - Fired when two or more soft rug pull is detected from the same token address
   - Label field contains entityType, entity, label, and confidence for address and transaction
   - Metadata field contains alert_hash, bot_id, alert_id, contractAddress, token, deployer

 ## Test Data